CSCI156/Activity-3.1/README.md

      <your code goes here>

-right_justify(‘allen’)
+right_justify(‘Allen’)
 right_justify(‘Python is amazing’)

 Output:
-                                                                                                         allen
+                                                                                                         Allen
                                                                                              Python is amazing
 ```

 ####2.
 Exercise 3.5 from thinkPython
 Exercise 3.5.
-This exercise can be done using only the statements and other features we have learned
+Write a procedure box() that prints a grid.
+There should be a line with "+" and "-"' followed by four lines with "|" and blanks, followed by another line like the first followed by four lines with "|" and blanks followed by another line like the first.
+See the picture below.

-so far.
-Write a function that draws a grid like the following: You should have two different functions to print out the rows, and another functions which calls these to print out the box.
+You should have two different functions to print out the rows, and another function which calls these to print out the box. horizontal(x) will be used to print the lines with "+" and "-", vertical(x) will print the lines "|" and blanks.
+The x is the total number of characters in the row.
+In the example below x is 11, so that we kno

 x is the width of the row
 ```